ProfTuan/Hootation/README.md

 ## Installation and Building

-After cloning the repository, use [NetBeans IDE](https://netbeans.apache.org/front/main/index.html).
+After cloning the repository, use [NetBeans IDE](https://netbeans.apache.org/front/main/index.html) (download and install).
+Open the directory of the cloned repository with NetBeans.
 Click "Clean and Build" (F11) and click "Run Project" (F6).

 ## License